What's the plan?

 So what’s your plan for this year?
 Anyone trying something new and/or different this year?
 Trying to figure out how to do something better than last year?

-My plan this year is totally different from anything I’ve done in the past.
+My plan for the Midwest Monster home farm this year is totally different from anything I’ve done in the past.
 I’m really shaking things up by…well, for the first time ever, I’m doing the same exact thing I did last year.

 Honestly, after years of experiments, planting different things in different places at different times, I finally got to a point last year where I was really, really happy with everything we had done.
 Specifically:

 Food variety and balance - I'm trying to produce as much food as possible for as much of the year as possible.
 That last part is key to my management strategy.
 I felt like last year I achieved a really good balance for my property.